Kyle Lohse

 Kyle Matthew Lohse (/ˈloʊʃ/; born October 4, 1978) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Minnesota Twins, Cincinnati Reds, Philadelphia Phillies, St. Louis Cardinals, Milwaukee Brewers, and Texas Rangers.

 As of 2014, he was one of only three active non-Hispanic Native American players in MLB, with the others being Joba Chamberlain of the Cleveland Indians and Jacoby Ellsbury of the New York Yankees.

 On June 26, 2015, Lohse became the 14th pitcher to defeat all 30 MLB teams.
-In 2014 he pitched a complete 9 inning shutout for the Brewers, a feat not duplicated by a Brewer pitcher until September 4, 2021, when Adrian Houser did it.
+In 2014 he pitched a complete 9 inning shutout for the Brewers, a feat not duplicated by a Brewer pitcher until Adrian Houser on September 4, 2021.

 Early life

 Kyle was raised in Ord Bend, California, and attended nearby Hamilton Union High School in Hamilton City, California.
 Lohse followed in the footsteps of his parents, Larry and Leslie, who were both star athletes when they attended the same high school in the 1970s.
 He played basketball, baseball, and football.
 While playing baseball, he was an All-Conference pick in all four years of high school.
 He was also on the Honor Roll and took several advanced classes.
 He graduated in 1996.

 Lohse's mother has Native American and Filipino ancestry and his father has German ancestry.
 Growing up, Lohse did not think of himself as anything other than "American" because the Nomlaki tribe did not reestablish itself until 1996.

 After high school, Lohse attended Butte College.